Resurrecting the Champ: Music

 The original motion picture soundtrack for Resurrecting the Champ, was released by the Rykodisc music label on September 25, 2007.
 The film score was composed and orchestrated by a number of musicians including, Larry Groupé, Blake Hazard, and Neville Ivey.

 Release

 Home media

-Following its cinematic release in theaters, the Region 1 Code widescreen edition of the film was released on DVD in the United States on April 8, 2008.
-Special features for the DVD include; commentary with director Lurie; a Resurrecting the Champ featurette; cast and crew interviews; and the theatrical trailer.
+The film was released on DVD on April 8, 2008.

 Reception

 Critical response

 Among mainstream critics in the U.S., the film received generally mixed to positive reviews.
-Rotten Tomatoes reported that 60% of 119 sampled critics gave the film a positive review, with an average score of 6.1 out of 10.
+Rotten Tomatoes reported that 61% of 116 sampled critics gave the film a positive review, with an average score of 6.1 out of 10.
 At Metacritic, which assigns a weighted average out of 100 to critics' reviews, Resurrecting the Champ received a score of 55 based on 28 reviews.
 The film was nominated for an ESPY Award in the category of Best Sports Movie in 2008.
-It also received a nomination for a Young Artist Award for actor Dakota Goyo in the category of Best Performance in a Feature Film – Young Actor Age Ten or Younger.
+It also received a nomination for a Young Artist Award for actor Dakota Goyo in the category of Best Performance in a Feature Film — Young Actor Age Ten or Younger.